FREQUENTLY ASKED QUESTIONS

 - If the issue is more serious (for example, requiring surgery or ongoing medication or indoor care), we will contact the finder to see if they are willing to help.

-- If the cat's wound or illness is serious, life-threatening, and the cat is suffering, the vet may recommend euthanization.
+- If the cat's wound or illness is serious, life-threatening, and the cat is suffering, the vet may recommend humane euthanasia.

 - A feral kitten with two large wounds on her thigh, possibly from a dog bite, was brought to the vet for spay surgery.
 The vet cleaned the wounds and prescribed a series of antibiotic pills.
 The family who called us about the kitten agreed to pay for the pills AND to house and medicate her!
 Happy ending - the family was able to socialize the kitten and she ended up becoming a loved family pet.